vadim-fridman/portfolio-yandex-practicum/01_Data_Preprocessing__Bank_Loans_Overdue_Rate/readme.md

 ## Data Preprocessing

-It was my very first data analysis project.
+This is my very first data analysis project.
+Please take a look into other ones too!

 | Project name | Description | Libraries used |